Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 Ans:

 Amazon EC2 supports high availability and fault tolerance through multiple mechanisms: Availability Zones (AZs), Elastic IP addresses (EIPs), Amazon Elastic Load Balancer (ELB), and Auto Scaling.
-By deploying instances across multiple AZs within a region, you can protect your applications from the failure of a single data centre.
+By deploying instances across multiple AZs within a region, can protect applications from the failure of a single data centre.
 EIPs can be quickly remapped from one Instance to another to handle instance failures.
-ELB distributes incoming traffic across instances in multiple AZs, increasing the fault tolerance of your applications.
-Auto Scaling ensures that you have the correct number of EC2 instances available to handle the load for your application, automatically launching new instances in an AZ if there are failures.
-Together, these features enable you to build resilient, fault-tolerant applications on the EC2 platform.
+ELB distributes incoming traffic across instances in multiple AZs, increasing the fault tolerance of applications.
+Auto Scaling ensures that have the correct number of EC2 instances available to handle the load for application, automatically launching new instances in an AZ if there are failures.

 37. What are Spot Instances, and how can they benefit cost-saving strategies?